wbergg/insultbot/README.md

 In memory of Riverbot

-This is a project to revive the old bot called "riverbot" which was a bot written by Python(?).
-It had a simple !insult function were you could insult people with in an IRC-channel.
-The soruce code from riverbot is lost, however, I had a backup of insults.txt.
+This is a project to revive the old bot called "riverbot" which was a bot written in Python(?).
+It had a simple !insult function where you could insult people with in an IRC-channel.
+The source code from riverbot is lost, however, I had a backup of insults.txt.
 I've taken the liberty to rewrite the entire bot in GO.

+In version 2.0 support for Telegram is added since IRC is slowly dying and being more and more phased out.
+With the new version, a config file is added to control options and enable/disable services.

 ## Setup
-Edit the top part in insultbot.go with your server settings:
+Create a config-file called "config.json" that should look like this:

 ```
 // IRC server settings
-bot := irc.NewBot(
-    "xxx:yyyy",    // Server:port
-    "nick",        // Nick
-    "user",        // User
-    "#channel",    // Channel
-    "",            // Channel password
-)
+{
+    "Telegram": {
+        "enabled": "true",
+		"tgAPIkey": "xxx",
+		"tgChannel": "xxx"
+	},
+    "IRC": {
+        "enabled": "true",
+        "server": "xxx:port",
+		"nick": "xxx",
+		"user": "xxx",
+		"channel": "#xxx",
+		"password": ""
+    }
+}
 ```

-Create a directory called files/ and create a file called insults.txt in that dir.
+Create a directory called files/ and create a file called insults.txt and compliments.txt in that dir.

 ## Running